NITCbase/nitcbase.github.io/docs/Design/Frontend.md

     // if open fails, delete TEMP relation using Schema::deleteRel() and
     // return the error code

-    // Call project() method of the Algebra Layer with correct arguments to
+    // On the TEMP relation, call project() method of the Algebra Layer with
-    // create the actual target relation from the TEMP relation.
+    // correct arguments to create the actual target relation.
 The final
     // target relation contains only those attributes mentioned in attr_list

     // close the TEMP relation using OpenRelTable::closeRel()
     // delete the TEMP relation using Schema::deleteRel()

-    // Return Success or Error values appropriately
-}
+    // return any error codes from project() or SUCCESS otherwise }
 ```